Mohammad-SU/LimeDrive-Cloud-Storage-Public/README.md

 <summary>
 Click to expand

 > UI borders may seem low quality in the screenshots.
 You can zoom in for better details.
+For more info and to see the features in action, see the video demo above.
 </summary>

 ### File List (Clean UI)